gnarf/learn-deployment/workshop/exercises/tasks/objectives.md

 - How do you use an Ansible module in a task?
 - By default, how does ordering affect task execution in Ansible?
 - What is the name property for?
+- How do you elevate permissions for a single task?
+For an entire playbook?